mehulsharmaaa/Swiggy-Data-Analysis/README.md

 * Which restaurant in Banglore has the most number of people visited(take a number of reviews for reference?

 DERIVED INSIGHTS FROM RAW DATA & CLEAN DATA:
-* Did my analysis on raw data aswell just to show the importance of cleaning process
+(NOTE: Did my analysis on raw data aswell just to show the importance of cleaning process)

 ![Screenshot (288)](https://github.com/mehulsharmaaa/Swiggy-Data-Analysis/assets/85808451/adfb0003-97ff-475e-b40e-9c811a2b2606)